lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

       - otherwise

         * the fragment sender MUST send SCHC Fragment messages containing all the tiles that are reported missing in the SCHC ACK.
-        * if the last message in this sequence of SCHC Fragment messages is not an All-1 SCHC Fragment, then the fragment sender MUST in addition send a SCHC ACK REQ with the W field corresponding to the last window, after the sequence.
+        * if the last of these SCHC Fragment messages is not an All-1 SCHC Fragment, then the fragment sender MUST in addition send after it a SCHC ACK REQ with the W field corresponding to the last window.

     - otherwise,